 Step 4.
 Clamping

-Always clean clamps out before refilling.
+Always clean silage clamps out before refilling.

 Next, line the clamp walls with polythene sheeting – leaving a large overlap to ensure proper sealing with the top sheet.
 Thorough sheeting is vital to keep oxygen out of the clamp because this is what is required for the yeasts that cause aerobic spoilage (characterised by heating) to grow.
-It is important to take steps to prevent them growing at every stage of silage-making, otherwise they will continue growing and cause major problems later.
+It is important to take steps to prevent them growing at every stage of maize silage-making, otherwise they will continue growing and cause major problems later.

 Also, keep the area surrounding the clamp clean to avoid soil contamination brought in by machinery.
 Soil introduces more spoilage organisms into the clamp.

-Clamps also need to be filled and sealed within 2 days of cutting to get the fermentation process started and to minimise air exposure.
+Silage clamps also need to be filled and sealed within 2 days of cutting to get the fermentation process started and to minimise air exposure.

 Filling the clamp evenly in thin layers of a maximum of 15 cm will help with consolidation, since this is the maximum depth that can be compressed effectively.